SpellholdStudios/1pp/README.md

 - <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net">Forums</a>).
 - *Extended palette entries* component: Thanks to <a href="http://www.shsforums.net/user/41045-skellytz/">skellytz</a> for his Random color entries in character customization fix.
+- <a href="http://www.shsforums.net/user/13218-bartimaeus/">Bartimaeus</a> and <a href="http://www.shsforums.net/user/10485-sam/">Sam</a>: thanks for their testing feedback and suggestions of improvements.
 - French translation: <a href="http://www.shsforums.net/user/24495-gwendolyne/">Gwendolyne</a> (<a href="http://www.shsforums.net/user/16735-luren/">Luren</a> for proodreading).
 - Russian translation: <a href="http://www.shsforums.net/user/38456-prozh/">prozh</a>.
 - *Flaming sword* component: Thanks in advance especially to <a href="http://www.shsforums.net/user/6665-nythrun/">Nythrun</a> for letting us use her code!
 We hope!